sourcecaster/connectme/README.md

 final ConnectMeServer server = ConnectMe.server(...);
 await server.serve();

-// Is the the same as:
+// Is the same as:

 final ConnectMeServer server = await ConnectMe.serve(InternetAddress('127.0.0.1'),
 ```

 ## Client initialization and options
 There are two methods available:
-* ConnectMe.client(String, {options}) - creates and returns ConnectMeClient instance;
+* ConnectMe.client(dynamic address, {options}) - creates and returns ConnectMeClient instance;
-* ConnectMe.connect(String, {options}) - creates ConnectMeClient instance and establishes a connection.
+* ConnectMe.connect(dynamic address, {options}) - creates ConnectMeClient instance and establishes a connection.
 Returns Future<ConnectMeClient>.
+If address is a valid url starting with 'ws://' or 'wss://' then WebSocket connection is established.
+If address is an instance of InternetAddress then TCP Socket connection will be used.
 Both methods have the same options available:
 * Map<String, dynamic> headers - custom headers to send on connection;
 * bool autoReconnect - automatically reconnect when connection is lost, true by default;